codenameyau/dotfiles/docs/computer-networks.md

 ### ARP Spoofing
-The Address Resolution Protocol however can be spoofed to allow machines to impersonate other machines and even routers to send and intercept packets.
-This is a technique known as **ARP Spoofing**.
+The Address Resolution Protocol however can be spoofed to allow machines to impersonate other machines and even routers to send and intercept packets in a technique known as **ARP Spoofing**.
 Thankfully, there are defenses and detection systems to protect against this techique.

 - https://en.wikipedia.org/wiki/ARP_spoofing